Give Your Digestion a Boost! Make a Nutritious Breakfast Congee and Change Your Day!

 1 tbsp. honey (or to taste)

-Come visit Cailey at the Acupuncture Clinic of Boulder, Inc. along with our other fantastic practitioners.
-Our practitioners have a “round table” philosophy.
+At the Acupuncture Clinic of Boulder, Inc. our practitioners have a “round table” philosophy.
 We work together to help you meet your health goals!
 Call 303-665-5515 to schedule your appointment, or book online at http://www.acupunctureclinicofboulder.com.

 The ACOB is now open Saturdays!!!!!!